Materials – What to Expect

-Our finished sample or sample photo is a close color representation of what an overall kitchen will look like and is not meant to match every door or cabinet.
-The artistic nature of the hand-applied finish, along with the unique qualities of natural or manufactured wood, can create an unbalanced or inconsistent look.
-The differences in the final look from door to door are part of the design and the art of the hand-glazing process, combined with the differences created by the natural characteristics of wood.
-These differences should be expected.
+Our finished sample is a close color representation of what an overall kitchen will look like and is not meant to match every door or cabinet.
+The artistic nature of hand built cabinetry with hand-applied finish, along with the unique qualities of natural and manufactured materials can create an unbalanced or inconsistent look.
+The differences in the final look from home to home or door to door are part of the design.

 Discoloration: All finishes are susceptible to discoloration due to airborne particles such as cooking, grilling, smoke, fireplaces or candles.
 Prolonged exposure to natural or artificial light and/or moisture may alter the finish color as well.
 Touch up or replacement items completed after installation may not result in an exact match due to discoloration.